khakiee/khakiee_blog/README.md

 You can easily customize the look and feel of your blog by modifying the styles in `src/app.css` directory.

-## !Deployment

-You should activate `.github/workflows/.deploy.yml` via remove `.` of deploy script.

-`mv .github/workflows/.deploy.yml .github/workflows/deploy.yml`

-And you can also customize your build.

 ## TODO
 - [ ] Add highlight to code block